 The five algorithms are:

 - Upselling, cross-selling, most purchased, recently viewed, and most viewed

 - Date added, brands, products, force include, discounted, price, tags, categories, stock, and show “out of stock” items.

 Create a set of rules for your Commerce AI promotion using the algorithm of your choice alongside whatever filters you want to create a dynamic onsite shopping experience.

 Then you can place these intelligent product recommendations anywhere on any page of your website, from the home page to cart and checkout, even within a pop-up.
 It simply depends on your strategy and goals for each recommendation.

 Why Should You Use Intelligent Product Recommendations

 Intelligent product recommendations are a highly effective way to inject personalization into your website that improves your user experience, product adoption, and increases both the average order value (AOV) and overall conversion rate.

 Think about your own shopping experience: someone recommending another pair of jeans similar to the ones you tried on first, the matching earrings next to the register for the necklace you’re about to buy, the sprinkles in the aisle next to the ice cream case, or even being asked if you’d like to purchase an extended warranty for your electronics.
-Each of these are examples of product recommendations and can be translated to online shopping.
+Each of these is an example of a product recommendation and can be translated into online shopping.
 However, using product recommendations online is even more effective as they are based on detailed data points collected from thousands of users.